nmeum/quebex/README.md

 ```

 Afterwards, if Guix is configured correctly, the aforementioned program components (`quebex` and `quebex-symex`) should be available in your `$PATH`.
-The following section demonstrates usage of `quebex-symex`.
+The following section demonstrates usage of these components.

 ### Demonstration